Crownpeak/DXM-React-SDK/README.md

     CmsDataCache.setComponent("BlogPost");
-    const cmsFolder = ""; //set the subfolder in which the component will be created when scaffolding. const cmsZones = []; //set the zones into which the component is permitted to be dropped.
+    const cmsFolder = ""; //set the subfolder in which the component will be created when scaffolding. const cmsZones = []; //set the zones into which the component is permitted to be dropped. const cmsDisableDragDrop = false; // set to true to hide this component from drag and drop.

     var heading = new CmsField("Heading", CmsFieldTypes.TEXT);
     var description = new CmsField("Description", CmsFieldTypes.WYSIWYG);